-There will be several practicing public historians, as well as collaborators from our Driving Through Time digital project, who will visit our course to discuss their work.
+There will be several practicing public historians, as well as collaborators from the Driving Through Time digital project and the UNC Digital Innovation Lab who will visit our course this fall.

 Here you’ll find biographical information on our guest speakers as we receive it.

 Confirmed speakers are:

 Bob Anthony has been the Curator of the North Carolina Collection at UNC’s Wilson Library since 1994.
 He received his M.S.L.S. from UNC in 1982 and his B.A. from Wake Forest in 1975.
 He is the author or editor of many books, articles, and papers about numerous facets of North Carolina history, all of which may be seen on his CV here.

 Erin Clary is a master’s student in UNC’s School of Information and Library Science.
 Since January of 2013, she has been leading efforts to publish new materials to the Driving Through Time project.